 The rooms were gloomy, so were the staff, and the museum café gave the impression it would be pushed to find some hot water, far less some decent refreshments for the weary museum-goer.

-Thanks to a total overhaul, which took five years and cost 74 million euros, the Africa Museum is now a bright, new and wonderfully engaging 21st century museum.
+Thanks to a total overhaul, which took five years and cost 74 million euros, the Africa Museum in Tervuren is now a bright, new and wonderfully engaging 21st century museum.
 It includes new infrastructure, a new, spacious and welcoming reception, a large and open restaurant, and a well-stocked museum shop.

 But there’s been an even more significant change …